mvolkmann/blog/src/web-dev-tips.md

-The ECMAScript Internationalization API defines the {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl", "Intl" %} namespace which defines constructor functions and associated methods for "language sensitive string comparison, number formatting, and date and time formatting."
+The ECMAScript Internationalization API defines the {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl", "Intl" %} namespace, which defines constructor functions and associated methods for "language sensitive string comparison, number formatting, and date and time formatting."
 A locale can optionally be passed to the constructor functions.
 If no locale is specified, the browser default locale is used.